 -

-By following these tips and seeking expert advice, you can ensure that you are using standard deviation appropriately and effectively.
+By following these tips and seeking expert advice, you can confirm that you are using standard deviation appropriately and effectively.
 Always remember that standard deviation is just one tool in your statistical toolbox, and it should be used in conjunction with other measures and techniques to gain a comprehensive understanding of your data.

 FAQ